alperyeg/alperyeg.github.io/content/authors/admin/_index.md

 highlight_name: true
 ---

-# Chien Shiung Wu is a professor of artificial intelligence at the Stanford AI Lab.
-Her research interests include distributed robotics, mobile computing and programmable matter.
-She leads the Robotic Neurobiology group, which develops self-reconfiguring robots, systems of self-organizing robots, and mobile sensor networks.
 Alper Yeğenoğlu is a postdoc in artificial intelligence and computational neuroscience.
 He received his PhD (Dr.rer.nat) in computer science in 2023.
 His research interests include bio-inspired learning, meta-learning, neuro-architecture search and gradient-free optimization with population based techniques (metaheuristics) such as evolutionary algorithms.
 {style="text-align: justify;"}